muggy8/improbable/have-and-havenot/ZdPimteZ.md

 But the more time we spend together, the more I've come to realize just how annoying it is to have my self proclaimed number 1 fan around me at all times.

-Not only that, he also didn't really return to the school at all during the past week.
+Not only that, but he also didn't really return to the school at all during the past week.

 The thought of him being neglectful of his duties drove me crazy.
 All the more so because the cause of it was me.